spirosrap/flyingcar/README.md

 * P2: 3D Motion Planning - Learn how to control a drone in a complex urban environment :heavy_check_mark:
 * P3: Control of a 3D Quadrotor :heavy_check_mark:
 * P4: Developing the estimation portion of the controller :heavy_check_mark:
+* P5: Implement a flight autopilot for a fixed wing aircraft. :construction:

 ## Term 2
 Cancelled by Udacity